Peer Influence on West Point Cadets' Civil War Allegiances: Results

+Although the variation in the composition of cadets is fairly random across time, there is a possibility that it interacts with changes in the political environment or other factors that could impact cadets' choices.
+We conduct two analyses to account for such possibilities.

-Although the issue of slavery was highly contentious throught the period we study, it intensified in the 1850sand nearly led to the collapse of the United States.
-In an effort to avert civil war, Congress passed the \textit{Compromise of 1850}, which included the \textit{Fugitive Slave Law} that obligated law enforcement nationwide to assist in capturing alleged runaway slaves, and many in the north resisted its enforcement \citep{mcpherson2003battle}.
+First, we divide the sample into periods before and after 1850.
+Although the issue of slavery was highly contentious throughout the period we study, it was particularly intense in the 1850s.
+In an effort to avert civil war, Congress passed the Compromise of 1850, which included the Fugitive Slave Law that obligated law enforcement nationwide to assist in capturing alleged runaway slaves, and many in the north resisted its enforcement \citep{mcpherson2003battle}.
 Against this backdrop, we use 1850 as a dividing point to assess whether peer influence experienced notable changes before and after that year.
-As illustrated in Supplemental Appendix Table \ref{Atab_1850}, peer influence (though estimated imprecisely due to limited sample sizes) persisted over time, with a similar effects on either side of this divide.
+As illustrated in Supplemental Appendix Table \ref{Atab_1850}, peer influence persisted over time, with similar effects on either side of this divide.

+Second, we augment our baseline specification with fixed effects at five-year intervals.
+This approach accounts for unobserved shocks or gradual shifts in the political environment that may coincide with changes in cadets' decisions.
+As reported in Supplemental Appendix Table \ref{tab_congressional_rotation}, the estimated effects remain highly consistent with our baseline results.